 Commercial Motor Vehicles

-Truck Accident Attorney Serving Houston, TX
+Experienced Accident Attorneys Serving Houston, TX

 By definition, a commercial vehicle is a type of motor vehicle used to transport goods or passengers.
-There are various types of commercial motor vehicles, including trucks, semi-trucks, tractor-trailers, buses and vans.
-If a vehicle fits into one or more of the following categories, it may be considered a commercial vehicle: it belongs to a company or corporation; it exceeds certain weight limits; it is used to transport 15 or more passengers; or it is used to transport hazardous materials.
+There are various types of commercial motor vehicles, including trucks, semi-trucks, tractor-trailers, buses, and vans.
+If a vehicle fits into one or more of the following categories, it may be considered a commercial vehicle: it belongs to a company or corporation; it exceeds certain weight limits; it is used to transport 15 or more passengers, or it is used to transport hazardous materials.

 Understanding more about commercial vehicles can help you understand what to do if you are involved in a collision with such a vehicle.
 Issues such as liability and the manner in which a claim is resolved may vary depending on the type of vehicle, who owns it and what caused the collision.
-This is where a Houston truck accident attorney at Stern Law Group can offer experienced guidance and insight.
+This is where a Houston commercial motor vehicle accident attorney at Stern Law Group can offer experienced guidance and insight.

 We represent victims of commercial truck and other auto accidents in the Houston area, helping our clients recover the financial compensation they need for medical care, lost earnings and possibly more.